UAE-US Security Relationship

 Protecting US-Bound Shipments and Helping Secure Global Energy Supply

-Dubai is the sixth largest port in the world for container traffic and the first Middle East entity to join the Container Security Initiative (CSI).
+Dubai is an important global port for container traffic and the first Middle East entity to join the Container Security Initiative (CSI).
 In a multinational program to protect global trade from terrorism, CSI stations US Customs officers inside Dubai's ports.
 The UAE also secures the delivery of oil and gas supplies to world energy markets.

 Preventing the Spread of Dangerous Nuclear Materials

 Dubai was the first Middle East entity to join the Department of Energy's Megaports Initiative, aimed at stopping illicit shipments of radioactive material.
 The UAE has committed to the International Convention on the Suppression of Acts of Nuclear Terrorism and is a signatory to the Arab Convention for the Suppression of Terrorism.